 It’s best to find a picnic spot and set up before the start of the performance, so everything is ready and waiting for you when the interval comes.
 Alternatively, you can go all out and arrange a porter service.

-Stop off at The River Cottage Deli on the lawns to buy a range of River Cottage produce to accompany your picnic, or drop by BarBazaar for a glass or two of Champagne.
+Stop off at The Garden Deli on the lawns to buy a range of products to accompany your picnic, or drop by BarBazaar for a glass or two of Champagne.

 So that all visitors to Glyndebourne are able to enjoy the beautiful gardens and views, we do not permit gazebos or any type of awning.